Gold ink pooling into the shape of light on a dark ground

 Updated July 2026

-Every player has an approximate collection.
-Somewhere there is a binder, a few deck boxes, and a pile that never got sorted, and on top of them sits a mental inventory that fails at the worst moments, usually mid-trade.
-The tracker at /collection replaces that inventory with an actual count, kept current as you buy and trade.
-What follows is how it works on this site and what changes once it exists.
+Every player has an approximate collection: a binder somewhere, a few deck boxes, a pile that never got sorted, and a mental inventory sitting on top that fails at the worst moments, usually mid-trade.
+The collection tracker replaces that mental inventory with an actual count, kept current as you buy and trade.
+Here's how it works on this site and what changes once you have it.

 Why track at all

 A collection you can query changes how you spend before it changes anything else.
-When you know you own two copies of a card, buying a third becomes a decision rather than an accident.
-Without a count, it is easy to re-buy cards you already own, or to open product chasing something that has been sitting in a box at home the whole time.
+When you know you own two copies of a card, buying a third becomes a decision instead of an accident.
+Without a count, it's easy to re-buy cards you already own, or to open product chasing something that's been sitting in a box at home the whole time.

 Trading gets sharper for the same reason.
 Your side of a trade is the half you can actually know, and knowing whether the card leaving your binder is a spare or the last copy a deck depends on turns a gut call at the table into an easy answer.